Your Safety Training Has to Stick in Two Languages, and Moodle Treats It as One Course

 Exactly what you get

 You get an LMS built for a plant floor, not a classroom.
 Courses are truly bilingual, training is mobile-first for deskless workers, onboarding and re-certification keep pace with turnover, and every certification is an audit-ready record tied to the employee.
 When a regulator or customer asks for proof, it's a query.
-Pair it with custom HR software so training follows the employee, internal tools for floor operations, and business intelligence dashboards for certification coverage and lapse risk.
+Pair it with custom HR software so training follows the employee, internal tools for floor operations, and business intelligence (BI) dashboards for certification coverage and lapse risk.

 How to choose a developer in El Paso